Michi355/cse15l-lab-reports/Lab-Report-5.md

   # Reflection
   One of the best things that my tutor taught was the use of SCP.
 I don't have a personal laptop so I move from PC to PC and scp really helps me edit files in visual studio code using my ssh!
   It is very convenient and I was told I'd be using it a lot in cse 30, so I am grateful yet also amazed at how there is a specific thing for almost anything in coding!
+Though actually writing the commands and everything for SCP can be quite tedious.